exercism/website-copy/pages/code_of_conduct.md

 We actively monitor for CoC violations and take any reports of violations extremely seriously.
 We have banned contributors, mentors and users due to violations.

-After a report we view that person's conversation history on Exercism and related communication channels and attempt to understand whether someone has deliberately broken the CoC, or accidently crossed a line.
-We generally reach out to the person that has been reported to discuss any concerns we have and warn them that repeated violations will result in a ban.
-However, if we feel it is approprate, we will also ban people on a first offence.
-Equally, some times we decide that no action is required and that no violation has occurred.
-We try to be fair, but will err on the side of protecting the culture of our community.
+After we receive a report of a CoC violation, we view that person's conversation history on Exercism and related communication channels and attempt to understand whether someone has deliberately broken the CoC, or accidently crossed a line.
+We generally reach out to the person who has been reported to discuss any concerns we have and warn them that repeated violations will result in a ban.
+Sometimes we decide that no violation has occurred and that no action is required and sometimes we will also ban people on a first offence.
+We strive to be fair, but will err on the side of protecting the culture of our community.

+Exercism's leadership reserve the right to take whatever action they feel appropriate with regards to CoC violations.

 ### The simple version